matthewmayer/beggarmypython/README.md

 Does an infinite game of [Beggar-My-Neighbour](http://en.wikipedia.org/wiki/Beggar-My-Neighbour) exist?

+Yes!

 This question has definitely not plagued scientists for millennia.
 However, in the event that you think you have found a very long game of Beggar My Neighbour, you might wish to run it through a Beggar My Neighbour simulator written in Python.
 You can see a full list of record holders here: http://richardpmann.weebly.com/beggar-my-neighbour-records.html

+In 2024, Brayden Casella finally found an infinite game.
+You can read about his methodology in [this paper](https://arxiv.org/abs/2403.13855).

 Usage: